filbertlai/ENGG1340group56/README.md

 (Basic information includes amount, date, types of income or expense(e.g. food, game, clothing, salary, utility expense), account(e.g. cash, bank card, credit card, octopus) can be inputted)

-(For the customized message, users can add message for a specific record, for instance, users can label a football as a gift for his son)
+(For the customized message, users can add a message for a specific record, for instance, users can label a football as a gift for his son)

 - **Delete and edit records**